BitInByte/.dotfiles/README.md

 ## Java

-It needs jdtls in order to work.
-It might also need to change the start.sh script in the ftplugin
+We need to download jdtls in order for it to work.

+First of all, we need to download a milestone build from the github and we can save it whenever we want.
+In my case, I've just saved in /Library/Java directory.

+Then, we need to update our .zshenv file in order to have all of the java related stuff in our path.

+Last, we need to update the ftplugin java.lua file with the correct paths and that's it.
+It should then work in a java file, out of the box

 ### Treesiter Commands